zikula-modules/Multisites/README.md

 <a name="installation" />
 ## Installation

+First copy the content of _Resources/config/_ into the _/config_ folder of your Zikula site.

-The Multisites module is installed like any other Zikula module.
+Afterwards the Multisites module is installed like any other Zikula module.

 1. Go to the Extensions administration
 2. Find Multisites in the Extensions list